 The brain's adjustment of visual input has been a vital field of study for neurologists over the last twenty-five years.
 In 1973, Semir Zeki isolated a bean-sized area of brain cells in the prestriate cortex of the brain, that seemed responsible for creating colour impression, and named it V4.
 (This area responds to magnetism by generating colour hallucinations.)
 It receives its input from V1 cells in the primary visual cortex, where wavelength information is converted to some form of neural impulse that can be handled by V4.
-The implication of this discovery was explored by another neurologist, Oliver Sacks, in "The Case of the Colourblind Painter".
+Another neurologist, Oliver Sacks, explored the implications of this discovery in "The Case of the Colourblind Painter".
 When the painter, Jonathan I, lost his colour vision at the age of 65 (after a car accident), not only did he lose colour from his normal vision but his dreams turned to black-and-white.
-Sacks inferred Mr. I's V4 centres had been knocked out, proving that V4 was responsible not only for formulating colour impressions of the outside world, but was the source of the internally-generated colours of hallucinations.
+Sacks inferred Mr. I's V4 centres had been knocked out, proving that V4 was responsible not only for formulating colour impressions of the outside world, but was also the source of the internally-generated colours of hallucinations.
 Drawing on several cases, Sacks concluded that colour vision is highly dependent on V4, whose function was automatic rather than learned.
 While this might suggest that the brain performs simply another process in the mechanistic processing of light, Sacks was careful to point out that none of this limits the interpretation and meaning of colour:

 "V4 may be an ultimate generator of colour, but it signals to and converses with a hundred other systems in the mind-brain, and perhaps it can also be modulated by these.
 It is at higher levels that integration occurs, that colour fuses with memories, expectations and desires to make a world with resonance and meaning for each of us."

 "What is colour?
-Many accept it unquestioningly.
-A few, I believe, are unconscious of its presence.
-For others, it constitutes an aesthetic pleasure or an interesting scientific phenomena - the result of light vibrations acting upon the optic nerves.
-But there are many for whom colour means far more than this.
-To them, it brings the conscious realization of the deepest underlying principles in nature, and in it they find deep and lasting happiness.
-For those people, it constitutes the very song of life and is, as it were, the spiritual speech of every living thing."
+Many accept it unquestioningly - a few, I believe, are almost unconscious of its presence - for others, it constitutes an aesthetic pleasure or an interesting scientific phenomenon - the result of light vibrations acting upon their optic nerves.
+But there are many for whom Colour means far more than this - to them, it brings the conscious realization of the deepest underlying principles in nature, and in it they find deep and lasting happiness - for those people, it constitutes the very song of life and is, as it were, the spiritual speech of every living thing."

 De Maistre's exhibited work included five colour schemes for interiors (in collaboration with Lloyd Rees), elaborating ideas he had developed while designing therapeutic colour interiors for psychiatric hospitals.
 His passion for colour music, that saw him creating spectral keyboards (in association with Adrien Verbrugghen), culminated in the colour-music charts he put on display.
 With these coded arrangements, he attempted to supply a working system, to mathematically calculate colour harmony.
 Teaching at Sydney's Royal Art Society in 1913, Anthony Datillo Rubbo expressed similar concerns.
 He emphasised the interpretive role of the mind, maintaining that colour was in fact an internal sensation caused by light impressions received through the eyes and transferred to the brain.
 He acknowledged that colour effect was caused by light waves, as science described, but like the more painterly Goethe, he held that local colours were chiefly illusory.
 Rubbo's theories influenced several of his students to revolutionize their use of colour - the bright, sumptuous palettes of Grace Cossington-Smith and Roland Wakelin are due in part to his tutelage.
 Wakelin in turn had a liberating influence on Roy De Maistre, his co-exhibitor in 1919, though De Maistre's interests extended far beyond the confines of art school theory.